 One of Vecima's shareholders, 684739 B.C.
-Ltd., beneficially owned by Dr. Surinder Kumar, Sumit Kumar and Saket Kumar, owns approximately 59% of the Common Shares (the "Principal Shareholder").
+Ltd., beneficially owned by Dr. Surinder Kumar, Sumit Kumar and Saket Kumar, and together with the beneficial owners' direct share ownership, owns approximately 57% of the Common Shares (the "Principal Shareholder").
 If the Principal Shareholder were to sell substantial amounts of our Common Shares in the public market, the market price of Vecima's Common Shares could fall.
 The perception among investors that these sales might occur could also potentially produce this effect.